 - Can a high volume of calls prove the accident was a serious accident?
 Does 911 call volume matter at all?

-When you’re in a car accident in or near Atlanta or anywhere else in Georgia, there’s a good chance you’re going to call 911.
-There’s also a good chance another driver, passerby or eyewitness is going to call 911 as well.
-In fact, 911 operators in Atlanta get as many as 20 calls after a serious accident on the interstate highway.
-Obviously, these calls provide the information police and EMTs need to respond, but can these calls serve another purpose?
-Can they help win your car, truck or motorcycle accident case?
-Absolutely!
+In fact, 911 operators in Atlanta often get as many as 20 calls after a serious accident on the interstate highway.
+These calls not only provide the information police and EMTs need to respond, but they can also serve as critical evidence for a car, truck, or motorcycle accident case.